worldcoin/idkit-js/LENS.md

 ## Integration instructions

 _These instructions assume you're integrating into a React/Next.js app.
-If you're not read the installation details on the [README.md](README.md)._
+If you're not, read the installation details on the [README.md](README.md)._

 1. Install IDKit JS
     ```bash